UConn Huskies men's basketball: 2016–17 Season: First Losing Season in Thirty Years

-2017–18 Season: Consecutive Losing Seasons
+2017–18 Season: Nadir for UConn Basketball

 The Huskies were unranked for the entire 2017–18 season and had 11 double-digit losses.
 On January 26, 2018, the school announced the NCAA was investigating UConn for possible recruiting violations related to three players.
 The team finished the regular season tied for eighth place in the American (7–11 record in AAC play) and lost to #9 seed SMU 80–73 in the first round of the conference tournament on March 8, 2018.
 UConn finished with a 14–18 overall record in what is widely considered to be the teams worst-performing season since the Jim Calhoun era began in 1986.
 Two days after the loss to SMU, Kevin Ollie was fired for just cause related to the NCAA investigation.

 In Ollie's final season, UConn men's basketball game attendance reached its lowest level in nearly 30 years, illustrating the severe decline in its prominence and performance since the program's 2014 National Championship.

 On July 2, 2019, the NCAA announced UConn's wins for the 2017–18 season would be vacated because of the school's recruiting violations, giving the school a 0–18 official record for the year.